On the space of subgroups of Baumslag-Solitar groups I: perfect kernel and phenotype: Introduction and presentation of the results

 By Theorem \ref{thintro: infinite partition of PK(BS(m,n))}, the action on each $\PK_q$ is topologically transitive.
 Note that all finite index subgroups have finite phenotype.
 The set $\PK_\infty$ is closed and colored in black in Figure \ref{fig:flower}; the subsets $\PK_q$ are open and colored in gray in the figure.
 Finally the finite index subgroups are denoted by the dotted lines.
 Note that there are infinitely many finite index subgroups and they accumulate on the sets $\PK_q$.

 Note that for every finite $q$, the set $\overline{\PK_q}\cap\PK_\infty$ is non-empty and independent of $q$; indeed by Theorem \ref{thmintro: limit fixed phenotype} this is the set of subgroups of infinite phenotype contained in $\la\!\la b\ra\!\ra$.
 This set is illustrated as the black central disk in the figure.
-As one can guess in the figure, $\overline{\cup_{q\ \text{finite}}\PK_q}$ is strictly bigger than this set, and yet not the entirety of $\PK_\infty$, as prescribed by Theorem \ref{thmintro: limit varying phenotype}.
+As one can guess in the figure, $\overline{\cup_{q\ \text{finite}}\PK_q}\cap\PK_\infty$ is strictly bigger than this set, and yet not the entirety of $\PK_\infty$, as prescribed by Theorem \ref{thmintro: limit varying phenotype}.

 We finally apply Theorem \ref{thmintro:maximalinvariantclosed}.
-Since $\gcd(2,3)=1$, for every finite phenotype $q$ the largest compact invariant subset of $\PK_q$ consists only of one point: the unique normal subgroup $\la\!\la b^q\ra\!\ra$ contained in $\PK_q$, pictured with a star in the figure.
+Since $\gcd(2,3)=1$, for every finite phenotype $q$ the largest compact invariant subset of $\PK_q$ consists only of one point: the unique normal subgroup contained in $\PK_q$, namely $\la\!\la b^q\ra\!\ra$, pictured with a small star in the figure.
+Moreover, $\maxclo_q$ consists of the finite index subgroups of phenotype $q$ represented by the dotted lines emanating from the star together with the single accumulation point $\la\!\la b^q\ra\!\ra$ of $\maxclo_q$.

 \begin{remark*} Figure \ref{fig:flower} is actually quite general: as soon as $\abs m\neq \abs n$, we have the exact same picture except that the possible phenotypes are different, and the stars turn into bigger compact maximal invariant subsets.
 Moreover, the phenotype is given by a more complicated formula. \end{remark*}